beefowler/Eukaryote_Procedures/README.md

     alleuk_obs_hr_mu \[all eukaryotes, observed hourly net growth rate (mu)] = observed net growth rate (/day) in picoeukaryote assemblage calculated by comparing from each hour to the following hour.
     alleuk_pred_hr_mu \[all eukaryotes, predicted hourly net growth rate] = hourly estimates of division rate (/day) calculated from the hourly changes in simulated population concentrations.
     alleuk_hr_loss \[all eukaryotes, hourly loss rate] = hourly estimates of cell loss rate (/day) calculated by subtracting net growth rate from division rate.
-The corresponding variables for Synechococcus are available for each of the above, where "euk" is replaced with "syn".
+The corresponding variables for *Synechococcus* are available for each of the above, where "euk" is replaced with "syn".

 *Figure 4*
 The data used to generate Figure 4 in the manuscript.
 Once again, daily values are available for each day of the time series, while the figure only includes the climatological values.
 For each of the following matrices, each row is a year starting with 2003, and each column is the day of the year.
 NaNs indicate days without data.
-Daily_sunlight - 366x16 matrix with the mean incident radation (W m^(-2)) for each day as measured by the PAR sensor at the MVCO Meteorological mast.
+Daily_sunlight - 366x16 matrix with the mean incident radiation (W m^(-2)) for each day as measured by the PAR sensor at the MVCO Meteorological mast.
 Daily_temp - 366x16 matrix with the daily mean seawater temperature (&deg;C).
 Each row is a year starting with 2003 and each column is the day of the year.
-NaNs indicate days without data. daily_euk_divrate - 366x16 matrix with daily estimates of division rate for the picoeukaryote assemblage.
+NaNs indicate days without data.
+daily_euk_divrate - 366x16 matrix with daily estimates of division rate for the picoeukaryote assemblage.
 Same as in Figure 2 data.
 More details about the environmental measurements are available at the [MVCO site](https://www.whoi.edu/website/mvco/meteorological-data/).

 Parameter Estimates from Known Values
 Also in the Post_Modeling folder is a script called subpop_case_studies_higher_res.m, which was used to generate Figures S9-S11 in the SI Appendix.
 This script focuses on three days, which were chosen to be "case studies" and are representative of the most common ways the two subpopulations are fit to the observed picoeukaryote dynamics at MVCO.
-The script plots the details of these subpopulation's behavior and parameter values, saves the optimized model outputs in the form of our model inputs, and then reruns the optimization process on these newly generated simulated data.
+The script plots the details of these subpopulations' behavior and parameter values, saves the optimized model outputs in the form of our model inputs, and then reruns the optimization process on these newly generated simulated data.
 The details of the second optimization are also plotted in the supplementary figures, such that we can compare the model output to the known population behavior and parameter values of a simulated data set.

 # Contact Us